-Grace La is Professor of Architecture, Chair of the Practice Platform, and Coordinator of the 2nd semester architecture core program in which she teaches design studio.
+Grace La is Professor of Architecture, Chair of the Practice Platform, and former Director of the GSD’s Master of Architecture Programs.
 She is also Principal of LA DALLMAN Architects, internationally recognized for the integration of architecture, engineering and landscape.

 Cofounded with James Dallman, LA DALLMAN is engaged in catalytic projects of diverse scale and type.
 Noted for works that expand the architect’s agency in the civic recalibration of infrastructure, public space and challenging sites, LA DALLMAN was named as an Emerging Voice by the Architectural League of New York in 2010 and received the Rudy Bruner Award for Urban Excellence Silver Medal in 2007.
 In 2011, LA DALLMAN was the first practice in the United States to receive the Rice Design Alliance Prize, an international award recognizing exceptionally gifted architects in the early phase of their career.
 LA DALLMAN has also been awarded numerous professional honors, including architecture and engineering awards, as well as prizes in international design competitions.